Skip to content

 ENERGY STAR is a voluntary certification program run by the EPA.
 For water heaters, it marks units that significantly exceed federal minimum efficiency standards.
 Heat pump water heaters almost universally qualify.
 Most standard electric and conventional gas tank units do not.

-Look for the ENERGY STAR label on the unit itself.
+Look for the ENERGY STAR label on the unit itself or on the EnergyGuide label.
 You can also verify at energystar.gov using the model number.

 Is the tank firmly strapped?